ietf-rats-wg/draft-ietf-rats-reference-interaction-models/draft-ietf-rats-reference-interaction-models.md

 The final output of the Verifier are Attestation Results.
 Attestation Results constitute new Claim Sets about the properties and characteristics of an Attester, which enables Relying Parties, for example, to assess an Attester's trustworthiness.

 ### Models and example sequences of Challenge/Response Remote Attestation
 According to the RATS Architecture, two reference models for Challenge/Response Attestation have been proposed.
-This sections highlights the information flows bewteen the Attestor, Verifier and Relying Party undergoing Remote Attestation Procedure, using these models.
+This section highlights the information flows bewteen the Attester, Verifier and Relying Party undergoing Remote Attestation Procedure, using these models.

 1. Passport Model